Lorraine Schembri Orland

-Lorraine Schembri Orland (June 21, 1959, Pietà) is a Maltese Judge at the European Court of Human Rights.
+Lorraine Schembri Orland (June 21, 1959) is a Maltese judge at the European Court of Human Rights.

 Biography

 Schembri Orland obtained a doctorate of laws in 1981, and a magister juris in European Law in 1996, both from the University of Malta.

-From 1988 to 1990 she served as elected member to the Executive Board of the International Council of Women (ICW).
+From 1988 to 1990, she served as elected member to the Executive Board of the International Council of Women (ICW).
 She took part from 1991 to 1993 in drafting legislative and constitutional reforms to eliminate gender-based discrimination from the laws of Malta in view of the country's accession to the CEDAW convention.

-She also held positions with the European Council of Women, Malta's National Consultative Committee on Bioethics, as well as the San Blas Drug Rehabilitation Centre set up by Caritas (Malta).
+She also held positions with the European Council of Women, Malta's National Consultative Committee on Bioethics, as well as the San Blas Drug Rehabilitation Centre set up by Caritas Malta.